 If the code behind your email message size is larger than 102KB, Gmail will automatically clip the message and hide some of the content.
 This is when you will see the 'View entire message' link which you can click to see the full content of your email.
+A good HTML file size to aim for is around 85kb.

 The size of the message is the total number of bytes in the code.
 Content such as images, URLs and hyperlinks, body copy, headers, footers and CSS for styling all create the size of the message.